-10.4 We don't normally allow you to bring children onto the University's premises, although they can attend public events like Grad Fest and graduation.
-If you think you need to bring a child or children onto our premises, you must ask for permission from the Director responsible for your course and the Pro Vice-Chancellor (Student Experience) & Academic Registrar in advance.
+- We don't normally allow you to bring children onto the University's premises, although they can attend public events like Grad Fest and graduation.
+If you think you need to bring a child or children onto our premises, you must ask for permission in advance from the Director responsible for your course and the Academic Registrar.
 Email aro@norwichuni.ac.uk for advice in the first instance.
-Children on our premises must be accompanied by a parent or guardian at all times.

-10.5 If you're working on an activity for your course which involves someone who is under 18, you need to ask the Pro Vice-Chancellor (Student Experience) & Academic Registrar for permission.
+Children on our premises must be accompanied by a parent or guardian at all times. - 10.5 If you're working on an activity for your course which involves someone who is under 18, you need to ask the Academic Registrar for permission.